 Whether you like creating words or images, sounds or sweaters, at moments of uncertainty it is important to try to find new things to say and different ways in which to say them.
 With her firm belief that simple acts of making can always make things better, this book is Kate Davies’ creative call for us all to haud our wheesht and listen, before making our work, with conviction, with purpose and with heart.

-Find out more about Wheesht at the book's dedicated website
+Now in a brand new edition for 2021, you can find out more about Wheesht at the book's dedicated website

 168pp.
 Book printed and bound at Bell & Bain, Glasgow, Scotland.